-The goal of the 2022 Fall Campus Nature Challenge at UNC Greensboro is to engage our campus community in a citizen science project to increase biodiversity awareness by photographing, recording audio, and cataloging the plants, animals (including insects), and fungi during a week-long "bioblitz" on campus.
-The event will take place from October 24 - October 30.
-This year we are partnering with the Department of Geological and Environmental Sciences at Appalachian State University in a friendly competition to see who can get the most observation.
-Follow their challenge here.
+The goal of the 2023 Spring Campus Nature Challenge at UNC Greensboro is to engage our campus community in a citizen science project to increase biodiversity awareness by photographing, recording audio, and cataloging the plants, animals (including insects), and fungi during a week-long “bioblitz” on campus.
+The event will take place from April 17 – April 23rd, culminating at the Earth Day Fair & Spring Send Off at Piney Lake..

 UNCG students and employees are asked to use the iNaturalist app to identify as many species across campus as they can.
 Supported by a grant from the UNCG Green Fund, student participants will be awarded prizes including a bicycle, tent, hammock, and gift cards for the most observations identified, the greatest number of species identified, and best photos.

 This project builds off of the work of the UNCG Biology Department, which runs and monitors two wetlands on campus on iNaturalist.
-The last two nature challenges combined, over 100 participants made 2,300 observationns and identified 600 species.
+During the last two nature challenges over 100 participants combined to make 2,300 observationns and identified 600 species.
 The species with the most observations was Common Ivy, which is an invasive that continues to be fought both on campus and in the region.

 According to the World Bank, over 55% of the world now lives in urban areas (82% in the U.S.).
 As urban population grows, so too, does urban area.
 While many studies on biodiversity focus on wilder, rural areas, the expansion of urban areas makes conservation and preservation of species and habitat within urban landscapes increasingly important.
 Understanding and preserving biodiversity in urban areas is essential because cities have often been built in critical habitats, such as riparian zones, and the urban landscape also contains corridors that provide habitat connections between populations of animals.
 And city biodiversity can look very different than native biodiversity, making it important to understand the differences.
 (Dearborn & Kark, 2010).